frederic-perez/AmE-dictionary/dictionary.md

 __peerless__
 __pelt__ _v_ :two::shit: _Inmates pelting him with objects from above._
 __pen name__
-__penchant__
-__penchant__ :seven: (from French, ‘leaning, inclining’, present participle of the verb _pencher_) A strong or habitual liking for something or tendency to do something. _Her penchant for love songs._ _The group has evolved into a diverse group with a penchant for complex pieces._ :es: inclinación, afición, predilección
+__penchant__ :eight: (from French, ‘leaning, inclining’, present participle of the verb _pencher_) A strong or habitual liking for something or tendency to do something. _Her penchant for love songs._ _The group has evolved into a diverse group with a penchant for complex pieces._ :es: inclinación, afición, predilección
 __penknife__ :two::shit:
 __pennant races__
 __pennant__ _n_